databricks/databricks-vscode/packages/databricks-vscode/README.md

 -   <mark>The [User Guide](https://docs.databricks.com/)
     contains comprehesive documentation about the Databricks extension.
 (TODO: Link not available yet)</mark>

+-->

 ## Release Notes

 ### 0.0.1

-Preview version of the VSCode extension for Databricks
+Preview version of the VS Code extension for Databricks

 **Happy Coding!**